 South Crofty Mine Underground 8: I was so lucky to have so had many South Crofty visits.
 But it’s only looking back now that I realise that I have no pictures of the miners coming off shift.
-Many times I rode the cage, but I was usually knackered and the cameras had been packed up.
+So many times I rode the cage, but I was usually knackered and the cameras had been packed up.
 However, maybe just once would have been nice.
 I guess I always thought Cornwall would have a mine, it’s very sad.

 These are the final images of the Diamond Drills and Drillers.

 On another of my trips with Nick Le Boutillier we went to the Robinson’s Section on 380 Fathoms.
 This was one of the biggest Diamond Drilling rigs I had seen underground.
 The geologists were looking for an extension to the No:9 Lode down to 400 fathoms.
-Sadly the intercepts were weak and the drilling was abandoned.
+Sadly because the intercepts were weak the drilling was abandoned.
 The remaining images are all of the same machine at work.
 I have printed every image I have of the machine as they are unique.
 The drill was operated by Paul “Winja” Coppinger whom I still know to this day.

 Paul (Winja) has kindly put together a few words for this page about Diamond Drilling using the VAG Drill Rig: